sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 * Select the **Amazon Linux 2 AMI (HVM), SSD Volume Type**.
 * Select an appropriate instance size (use the [resource estimator](../resource_estimator.md) to find a good starting point for your deployment), then **Next: Configure Instance Details.**
 * Ensure the **Auto-assign Public IP** option is "Enable".
 This ensures your instance is accessible to the Internet.

-* Add the following user data (as text) in the **Advanced Details** section:
+> WARNING: To configure your Sourcegraph instance, you must create and use a fork of the reference repository - refer to [Configuring Sourcegraph with Docker Compose](./operations.md#configure) for more details.
+Then update the following variables in the script below:
-  * (optional) If you [created a fork of Sourcegraph](https://docs.sourcegraph.com/admin/install/docker-compose/configure#fork-this-repository) to track changes to the docker-compose.yml, update the following environment variables in the script below:
+>
-    * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL`: Your fork's git clone URL
+> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL`: Your fork's git clone URL
-    * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION`: The git revision containing your fork's customizations to the base Sourcegraph Docker Compose yaml.
-Most likely, `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION='release'` if you followed our branching recommendations in ["Store customizations in a fork"](./index.md#optional-recommended-store-customizations-in-a-fork).
+> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION`: The git revision containing your fork's customizations to the base Sourcegraph Docker Compose YAML.
+Most likely, `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION='release'` if you followed our branching recommendations in the [Configuration guide](./operations.md#configure)

 ```bash
 #!/usr/bin/env bash